A Complete Guide To

 IELTS Academic Test – Reading Section

-The Academic Test is for aspirants looking to pursue their higher education at a University at an English-speaking country.
-It is the tougher one out of the two types of the IELTS, due to the fact that it tests the analytical, critical thinking and reading skills of the candidate at a university-level.
-This is to assess whether you will be able to keep up with the course work and can communicate your ideas effectively.
+The Academic Test is for aspirants looking to pursue their higher education at a University in an English-speaking country.
+It is tougher than the IELTS General, due to the fact that it tests the analytical, critical thinking, and reading skills of the candidate at a university level.
+This is to assess whether you will be able to keep up with the coursework and can communicate your ideas effectively.

 IELTS General Test – Reading Section

-This version of the IELTS, is intended for those looking to pursue their secondary education or gain work experience or participate in specialized training programs.
-It may also be a prerequisite to anyone looking to immigrate.
+This version of the IELTS is intended for those looking to pursue their secondary education or gain work experience or participate in specialized training programs.
+It may also be a prerequisite for anyone looking to immigrate.

-Unlike the Academic Test, the IELTS General Test, does not test your higher order thinking skills or critical reasoning at a university level.
-Instead, it seeks to assess your level of communication and basic comprehension, that serves the purpose of survival and communication in a new environment where the medium of communication is English.
+Unlike the Academic Test, the IELTS General Test does not test your higher-order thinking skills or critical reasoning at a university level.
+Instead, it seeks to assess your level of communication and basic comprehension, which serves the purpose of survival and communication in a new environment where the medium of communication is English.